jstarczewski/Fizykor4/README.md

 ## About Fizykor
 ![Back](/images/back.PNG)

 Third version of my most popular app relesed in Google Play Store back in 2016 now with new architecutre.
+This repository contains production version of Fizykor.
+The goal is to keep the production version as simple as possible and provide best user experience.
+[Here](https://github.com/jstarczewski/Fizykor3) is the alternative version of the app with the same functionality implemented using dependency injection framework and more Android Jetpack components.
 - [x] Kotlin
 - [x] MVVM architecture
 - [x] Room persistance Library